OrionReed/orionreed.com/src/posts/qrtp.md

 One tempting (need other word) answer to this is **Error Correcting Codes (ECCs)** which add redundancy and allow the message to be reconstructed from malformed bytes or packets.
 However in our case, ECCs are not very useful because they are designed for malformed data, whereas we have well formed data (QR codes themselves use ECCs) but are missing chunks.
 What we need is an [erasure code](https://en.wikipedia.org/wiki/Erasure_code) which assumes bit _erasures_, rather than bit _errors_.

+To my ~~dismay~~ delight, someone else had already arrived at this idea.
+I highly recommend Divan's [post](https://divan.dev/posts/fountaincodes/) exploring this same idea in more detail.

 **Errors:** You receive corrupted data (wrong bits) but don't know which bits are wrong <br/>
 **Erasures:** You know exactly which data is missing (dropped packets, missing symbols)